Skip to main content

 Fatayer

 Triangular or boat-shaped pastries filled with spinach, cheese, or minced meat.
-Popular as breakfast or snack items, served warm with yogurt.
+Eaten warm with yogurt, usually at breakfast or as a snack.

 Madrouba